quissuiven/direct-marketing-optimization/README.md

 1. Create Analytical Datasets: Prepare both train and test datasets using the provided data.
 2. Develop Propensity Models: Build three models to estimate the likelihood of purchase
 for:
-a.
-Consumer Loan
+- Consumer Loan
-b.
-Credit Card
+- Credit Card
-c.
-Mutual Fund
+- Mutual Fund
 3. Optimize Targeting Strategy: Select clients to target with marketing offers to maximize revenue, adhering to the constraints.